Dateline: Mexico City, Mexico

 Banks might make you fill out a US tax form even if you are not a US person.
 Any hint of connection to the US will cause them to dig deeper to ensure they’re covering all bases.

-The big US indicia that I always mention is having the US as your place of birth in your passport.
-The US government went through a massive worldwide effort to get all countries to put the place of birth in the passports they issue.
+The big US indicia that we always mention is having the US as your place of birth in your passport.
+The US Government went through a massive worldwide effort to get all countries to put the place of birth in the passports they issue.
 They even breathed down the neck of St. Kitts and Nevis to get it done.

 Don’t think that just getting a second passport will solve your US indicia problem.
 There is a common misconception that you can just become St. Lucian and you’ll be openly accepted.